philipperemy/keras-tcn/README.md

 - `use_batch_norm`: Whether to use batch normalization in the residual layers or not.
 - `use_layer_norm`: Whether to use layer normalization in the residual layers or not.
 - `use_weight_norm`: Whether to use weight normalization in the residual layers or not.
+- `go_backwards`: Boolean (default False).
+If True, process the input sequence backwards and return the reversed sequence.
+- `return_state`: Boolean.
+Whether to return the last state in addition to the output.
+Default: False.
 - `kwargs`: Any other set of arguments for configuring the parent class Layer.
 For example "name=str", Name of the model.
 Use unique names when using multiple TCN.

 ### Input shape